 Traditionally, many employers have promoted worksite wellness, mostly with a concentration on physical wellness and workplace safety.
-But the COVID-19 pandemic continues to underscore the increased importance of workers’ emotional and mental well-being.
-Whether working on-site or remotely, workers continue to prioritize their overall health.
+But the COVID-19 pandemic highlighted the increased importance of emotional and mental well-being of workers.
+Whether back in the workplace or working remotely, workers continue to prioritize staying emotionally and physically healthy.

-The quest for wellness has prompted nearly all workers (94%) to engage in at least one healthy behavior to manage their overall well-being, according to our research.
-Most are getting enough rest/sleep (68%), exercising regularly (60%), and eating a healthy diet (60%).
+Research shows that the quest for wellness continues to prompt workers to do at least one thing to manage their overall well-being (2022: 94%; 2023:97%; 2024: 96%).
+Getting enough rest/sleep (65%), eating a healthy diet (59%), and getting regular exercise (55%) continue to top the list.
+However, the percentage of workers getting enough rest/sleep decreased by six percentage points.
 While these top items are the same regardless of age, the proportion of workers engaging in some of them varies.
-Compared to workers age 50–64, those 65-plus are more likely to manage their overall wellness by getting regular exercise (70% vs. 58%) and eating a healthy diet (70% vs. 57%).
+Compared to workers 50–64, those 65-plus are more likely to manage their overall wellness by eating a healthy diet (71% vs. 57%).

 Suggested citation: